 2021-2022 Health Protocols

-*These details are subject to change based on updated health information and guidance related to the pandemic.
+*These details are subject to change based on updated health information and guidance.
 Please refer back to this page and look for further communication from the district.

 - All students, teachers and staff are required to wear masks indoors.